 Since graduating Yale with a degree in Mathematics and a spot on the Academic All-Ivy Football Team, Nalepa has produced tracks with such legends as Bill Laswell and Pharoah Sanders, performed with the LA Philharmonic at Walt Disney Concert Hall, and shared the stage with some of the most revered electronic musicians and video artists in the world.

 As DJ, Nalepa has provided the soundtrack for a wide range of events from film premieres to dance parties, from art openings to celebrity charity lunches, from Ivy League reunions to dinner parties for Nobel Prize winners.
-As film composer, he scored Robert Adanto’s celebrated feature-length documentaries “The Rising Tide” and “Pearls On The Ocean Floor” which have screened in prestigious festivals and museums around the world.
+As a film composer, he scored Robert Adanto’s celebrated feature-length documentaries “The Rising Tide” and “Pearls On The Ocean Floor” which have screened in prestigious festivals and museums around the world.

-His band The Acid scored The Bomb, an immersive film, music and art installation that puts viewers in the center of the story of nuclear weapons.
+His band The Acid scored The Bomb, an immersive film, music, and art installation that puts viewers in the center of the story of nuclear weapons.
 The Bomb explores the immense power of nuclear weapons, the perverse appeal they have, and the profound death wish at the very heart of them.
 The 61-minute film takes viewers through the strange, compelling, and unsettling reality of nuclear weapons today Conceived as a 360-degree live show, museum installation, and film in cinemas and on streaming platforms, the bomb combines archival footage, animation, music, and text.
 It immerses the audience in the cultural and technological realm of nuclear weapons.
 It is big, visceral, non-linear, and seemingly inescapable.
-It has been performed at Tribeca Film Festival, Berlinale Film Festival, Glastonbury, Sydney Festival, and the Nobel Peace Prize Ceremony.
+It has been performed at the Tribeca Film Festival, Berlinale Film Festival, Glastonbury, Sydney Festival, and the Nobel Peace Prize Ceremony.

 Working at M-Audio and Ableton, Nalepa provided VIP support and software training for a multitude of high-profile artists.
-He is the Ableton Live telephone lifeline for a number of notable tech gurus.
+He is the Ableton Live telephone lifeline for notable tech gurus.
 His music technology classes at Chapman University Conservatory of Music became a breeding ground for new talent, helping launch the careers of a host of rising stars.
 Nalepa also designed the Ableton Live curriculum for Dubspot’s online music production and DJ school where he taught for several years.
-Adept in ProTools, Logic and Reason as well, he’s been teaching Ableton Live for over twenty years, to newcomers and experts alike.
+Adept in ProTools, Logic, and Reason as well, he’s been teaching Ableton Live for over twenty years, to newcomers and experts alike.

 “Nalepa’s own compositions reveal a strong ear for melody and structure, but his most significant contribution might be the wisdom he’s imparted to his pupils.
 Within Southern California, Steve Nalepa may be the closest approximation to Richard Dreyfuss’ famed music teacher in the Academy Award-nominated 1995 film Mr. Holland’s Opus.” – Jeff Weiss